 Our Kawasaki ER-6F owners' reviews show mainly positive comments, with a few related to poor build quality but only minor issues.

 Whether you want a capable commuter or a bike for weekend thrills, the ER-6f can give you both.
 It may 'only' be a 600 but it's a bike that's accessible and fun for everyone.

-The dash has a fuel gauge, eco mode display and the petal discs are a nice touch.
-ABS is an optional extra.
+The dash had a fuel gauge, eco mode display and the petal discs were a nice touch.
+ABS was an optional extra.

 |Engine type||Four-stroke, liquid-cooled DOHC, 8v parallel twin|

 |Frame type||Twin tube steel perimeter|